-All bear mounts, which include polar, black, and brown/grizzly, are posed naturally to enhance the mood.
+All bear mounts, which include polar, black, and brown/grizzly, are posed naturally.
 A huge life-sized replica of an extinct short-faced bear skeleton dominates the main exhibit area.
 A wall of windows overlooks the bear enclosure with its pond and waterfalls.
 Subtle background sounds of bears foraging, cubs nursing, and birds singing fill the air–all natural sounds that come from 60+ exhibits featuring TVs playing high-definition video footage of wild black bears, brown/grizzly, and polar bears as they go about their daily activities in the forests, coastal regions and tundra.

 Our Northwoods Ecology Hall (opened spring 2015) features the many animals that black bears encounter in northwoods habitats and includes the history and values of those habitats.
 Exhibits include a 660-gallon aquarium, terrariums with local reptiles and amphibians, a majestic bull moose mount, woodland caribou mount, and a 40-foot wildlife exhibit showcasing over 35 mammals and birds in seasonal habitat settings.
 Our touchscreen monitors make it easy for you to learn about all of these animals.